caxylive/Net_Projects/notes/015 - Speed and Duplex Mismatches.md

 Runt frames are Ethernet frames that are smaller than the minimum frame size defined by the IEEE 802.3 standard.
 Specifically, a runt frame is any frame that is less than 64 bytes in length.
 These frames are typically caused by collisions on the network, especially in a half-duplex Ethernet environment.

 In a properly functioning Ethernet network, frames should be at least 64 bytes long to ensure reliable communication.
 When a frame is smaller than this minimum size, it is considered a runt and is usually discarded by network devices because it indicates a problem, such as a collision or a malfunctioning network interface card.

+---

+When devices fail to properly auto-negotiate their speed and duplex settings, they often default to a more conservative mode to ensure basic connectivity.
+This default can be 10 Mbps and half duplex, especially with older devices.

+Here’s a brief recap from the transcript:
+- The router, unable to negotiate with the switch, defaulted to 10 Mbps half duplex.
+- The switch was set to 10 Mbps full duplex.

+This mismatch led to performance issues, such as collisions and errors, under high traffic conditions.
+Ensuring proper auto-negotiation or manually configuring compatible settings on both devices is crucial to prevent such problems.

+---

+The reason why the router defaulted to 10 Mbps half duplex while the switch defaulted to 10 Mbps full duplex isn't due to a programming error, but rather to historical design decisions and how auto-negotiation works.

+Here's a bit of context:

+1. Historical Design:
+    - Originally, Ethernet networks were half-duplex, using hubs to connect devices.
+In this environment, 10 Mbps half duplex was the norm.
+    - As technology evolved, switches replaced hubs, allowing full-duplex communication, which eliminates collisions and improves performance.

+2. Auto-Negotiation:
+    - Auto-negotiation is a process where devices share their capabilities (speed and duplex) and agree on the best mode of operation.
+    - If auto-negotiation fails, devices often fall back to a "safe mode" to ensure basic connectivity.
+This fallback is often 10 Mbps half duplex because it's a widely supported mode, even by older devices.

+3. Fallback Mechanism:
+    - When a device (like the router) fails to negotiate successfully, it defaults to 10 Mbps half duplex to ensure it can still communicate at a basic level.
+    - Newer switches, designed for full duplex operation, may not always fall back to half duplex, resulting in a mismatch.

+4. Configuration Variability:
+    - Devices may have different default configurations based on their design and intended use.
+This can lead to mismatches if not properly configured.